saade/filament-fullcalendar/README.md

 }
 ```

-You can override the `getEditModalSubmitButtonLabel()` and `getEditModalCloseButtonLabel()` methods to change the modal button labels to custom labels:
+You can override the `getEditEventModalSubmitButtonLabel()` and `getEditEventModalCloseButtonLabel()` methods to change the modal button labels to custom labels:
 ```php
 public function getEditModalSubmitButtonLabel(): string {